hn5092/KAP-manual/en/operation/metadata_backup.en.md

 - **Instance metadata backup**

 Go to the system page and click the backup button to backup instance metadata.
-The instance metadata will backup in the KAP installing path (e.g. /root/kap-plus-2.5-hbase1.x-236/kap-plus-2.5.5-alpha3.1-hbase1.x/meta_backups).
+The instance metadata will backup in the KAP installed path (e.g. /root/kap-plus-2.5-hbase1.x-236/kap-plus-2.5.5-alpha3.1-hbase1.x/meta_backups).
 The name will be generated as meta_current time (e.g. meta_2018_01_11_07_01_47).

 ![instance metadata backup](images/instance_backup_en.png)

 - **Project metadata backup**

 Click the project list button(at the top of the page) and choose the project which needs to backup.
 Then unfold the action menu and click the backup button.
-The project metadata will backup in the KAP installing path and the name will be generated as project_project name_current time (e.g. project_learn_kylin_2018_01_11_19_03_09).
+The project metadata will backup in the KAP installed path and the name will be generated as project_project name_current time (e.g. project_learn_kylin_2018_01_11_19_03_09).

 ![project page](images/project_page_en.png)